sharkySharks/go-github-app-boilerplate/README.md

 Note: you may see some requests receive a *time out* error in GitHub, but you will see that the request actually did complete, the process just took longer than one service was expecting.

 ### Remove Resources
-If you want to remove something that you created, then have your AWS credentials set and run `sls remove`.
+If you want to remove something that you created, then have your AWS credentials set and run `sls remove --stage <stage|prod>`.
 This will remove all the resources that the serverless framework created.